-Brown murky leaf-tips accompanied by black spots is a type of leaf-spot disease.
+Brown murky leaf-tips accompanied by black spots, are a type of leaf-spot disease.
 Remove the affected areas using a clean pair of secateurs or scissors.
-Even after the removal of the disease, it may resurrect itself meaning that you'll have to remove the whole frond or even the individual palm.
+Even after the removal of the disease, it may resurrect itself meaning that you'll have to remove the whole frond or even the individual Palm.
 This is a serious issue that can kill both the affected plant, and neighbouring ones in the same pot due to its contagious nature.
 It's important to wash the scissors or pruners shortly after cutting diseased specimens due to the high risk of contaminating other plants.
 If the nighttime temperatures are above 15°C (59°F), situate it outside in a sheltered location with regular waters.
-Providing fresh air and natural lighting will benefit the palm greatly, along with the lower risk of contaminating nearby plants.
+Providing fresh air and natural lighting will benefit the Palm greatly, along with the lower risk of contaminating nearby plants.
 If the symptoms don't improve in the next few months, it may have to be respectfully discarded.

 Small black spots that develop along the stems are just harmless bacterial colonies and is nothing to worry about.